GamesCreed

 The Quarry is another project by Supermassive Games, whose main line of work is interactive story games, and over the years, they’ve produced stellar work such as Until Dawn.
 Therefore, you’d figure The Quarry would be either better or at least just as good.
 To set the record straight, this is not the latest installment in The Dark Pictures Anthology franchise.
 An entirely new game is scheduled to release sometime this year.

 The Quarry’s story is phenomenal.
 Probably the best plot I’ve played in this genre, mainly due to the many shocking twists throughout the game.
 This is a tale of counsellors who have a party in which they enter into a night of terror, and it’s the player’s job to help them all survive through the night.
-You control every one of their fates.
+You control everyone’s fates.

 The story was a total whirlwind.
 You go through many different emotions throughout the game—happiness, sadness, nervousness, calmness, sorrow, and so on.
-You would want this from any game, and in this horror, you were getting these.
+You would want this from any game, and in this horror, you were getting this.
 Some of the choices you make can impact relationships in the group or trigger certain reactions or emotions from a character.
-It’s not just surviving you had to worry about.
+It’s not just surviving that you have to worry about.

-The Quarry’s gameplay has improved from previous titles from Supermassive games.
+The Quarry’s gameplay has improved from previous titles by Supermassive Games.
 You still only click on a few buttons, but there are more actions you can execute.
-Throughout the game, I was experiencing anxiousness because I was worried that the choices I picked might lead to a character’s death but also relieved because I had realized that the decisions I had made were the right ones, thus, leading to each character surviving.
+Throughout the game, I was experiencing anxiety because I was worried that the choices I picked might lead to a character’s death, but also relieved because I had realized that the decisions I had made were the right ones, thus leading to each character surviving.
 Not only that, but I was responsible for the lives of nine characters.
 That’s a heavy burden and a lot of pressure, but also very challenging.

 The Quarry, PlayStation 5, Review, GamesCreed